urbit/urbit/README.md

 service, this port may be firewalled; go to the firewall configuration to open it.

 (*Always run any urbit HTTP server which is even semi-serious inside a reliable, battle-proven frontline server like nginx.*)

 Urbit's own official planet `~winsen-pagdel` is also bound to just plain `urbit.org`, and hosts the public docs [here](http://urbit.org/docs).
-(They are, of course, the same as those that ship with your urbit).
+(They are, of course, the same as those that ship with your urbit.)

 Assuming your Urbit is on `localhost:8080`, the Urbit docs are at